 Backcountry Access Float 22

-The updated Backcountry Access Float 22 is our Top Pick for side-country skiing or heli/cat skiing.
-Its fantastic pack design was among our testers' favorites, and it was low-profile enough for riding chairs, but we could still squeeze a day tour's worth of gear into it.
-Our entire review team was impressed by the Float 22's comfort and performance on the descent.
+The updated Backcountry Access Float 22 is a great choice for side-country skiing or heli or cat skiing.
+Its fantastic pack design is among our testers' favorites and is low-profile enough for riding chairs, but we could still squeeze a day tour's worth of gear into it.
+Our entire review team is impressed by the Float 22's comfort and performance on the descent.

 Read review: Backcountry Access Float 22

 Mammut Pro Protection 3.0

 The Mammut Pro Protection Airbag 3.0 combines a solid touring pack that was a favorite for design and functionality among our review staff with one of the better airbag systems.
 It also performs on the down very nicely and moves with its wearer nicely while skiing couloirs and managing technical entrances.
 We really like its Protection Airbag System (PAS) because not only is the system interchangeable, but has a variety of pack models to choose from in which the PAS can be used.
 Best of all, we like how it has a chance to reduce trauma as the PAS system is built into the shoulder straps, so when deployed, inflates around your head.

 While it is on the heavier side, it's still nearly a half-pound lighter than other heavier contenders.
 Some of the other features we really like about this pack's design are how nicely the back panel and shoulder straps felt, the nice sized hip-belt pocket, and how this pack could carry skis either diagonally or A-frame.